 These startups are driving innovation to make fuel cells cheaper and more efficient, and could be the industry's next acquisition targets.

 New materials and manufacturing methods are making fuel cells — devices that use hydrogen and other chemicals to generate clean energy — cheaper to manufacture and more efficient to use.
-OEMs like Faurecia and large industrials companies like Plastic Omnium are buying up fuel cell companies that provide a clean,
+OEMs like Faurecia and large industrials companies like Plastic Omnium are buying up fuel cell companies that provide a clean, affordable energy source.

 Notably, 7 of the 10 fuel cells companies acquired since 2012 raised little or no outside funding.
 M&A of companies with little to no funding likely reflects larger companies’ efforts to drive their own fuel cell development, rather than a play for new business lines with established revenue.